Asia-Pacific Paints And Coatings Market Size and Share

 Paints or coatings are multiphase colloidal systems applied on the desired surface, primarily for aesthetics and protection.
 They are a mixture of pigments, binders, liquids, and additives, which can easily be applied on surfaces using a spray or brush.
 Each ingredient plays a crucial role in defining the properties and performance of paints during or after application.
 Paints and coatings find major applications in the architectural industry, such as decorative and protective coatings.

 The Asia-Pacific paints and coatings market is segmented by technology, resin type, end-user industry, and geography.
 By technology, the market is segmented into water-borne, solvent-borne, powder, and other technologies (UV/EB, high-solids, etc.).
 By resin type, the market is segmented into acrylic, alkyd, polyurethane, epoxy, polyester, and other resin types (phenolic, ketonic, and others).
 By end-user industry, the market is segmented into architectural/decorative, automotive, wood, protective, general industrial, transportation, packaging, and other end-user industries (plastic coatings, agriculture, construction and Earthmoving equipment, and others).
-The report also covers the market sizes and forecasts for the paints and coatings market in 11 countries across Asia-Pacific.
+The report also covers the market sizes and forecasts for the paints and coatings market in 11 countries across the Asia-Pacific.
 The report offers the market size in value terms (USD) for all the abovementioned segments.

 By Technology